On the topological and crosscap entropies in non-oriented RCFTs: Final Remarks

 \section{Final Remarks}

+LREE has been exhaustively studied for $2d$ theories defined on oriented surfaces.
+In this context it is known that LREE of the edge theory is deeply connected to entanglement entropy of the 2+1 bulk theory.
+However, very few is known on LREE on non-oriented surfaces.
+The extension of the edge/bulk correspondence mentioned in the oriented case, to the non-oriented case is also unknown.
+Therefore we find interesting to study the crosscap entropy (which is explained in the article) and LREE for crosscap states and their interrelations with other entropies, as the topological entropy.
+We hope that our results bring some light into these directions.
+In what follows we describe some of our results.

+A relation between the topological entropy and the boundary entropy does not necessarily exist.
+However, in this work, we have found that, for some unitary and non-unitary minimal models in the A-A series, the change of topological order from the identity representation to the one associated with the boundary is manifested as a boundary entropy.

+For the crosscap entropy we can not have such interpretation, as the crosscap entropy includes also the matrix $P$.
+However, we defiend $\hat{S}$ as an auxiliary tool to express the crosscap entropy in a similar fashion as the boundary entropy.
+Thus the crosscap entropy can be written as the difference between $\hat S$ and ${1\over 2} S^{top}$.
+We could interpret $\hat S$ as a topological entropy due to the topological order when the system is defined on a non-oriented surface.

-In the present article we have considered CFT on non-orientable surfaces.
-Following \cite{Das:2015oha} we have computed the left-right entanglement entropy for crosscap states that preserve a diagonal subalgebra of the complete symmetry algebra ${\cal A} \otimes {\cal A}$.
-We applied the results to the Ising model, tricritical Ising model and the WZW models.
-Similarly as in the boundary case, the leading term in the entropy depends on the underlying CFT and it diverges as the UV cuttof goes to zero.
-The subleading terms in the entropy contain the quantum dimension as well as the information of the crosscap coefficients.
-It would be interesting to extend these results to crosscaps in orbifolds and crosscaps that preserve a $w$-diagonal symmetry as described in \cite{Brunner:2002em}.
+We have also computed the left-right entanglement entropy for crosscap states that preserve a diagonal subalgebra.
+Similarly, as in the boundary case, the leading term in the LREE (\ref{eq:lreetop}) depends on the underlying CFT and it diverges as the UV cut-off $\varepsilon$ goes to zero.
+The subleading terms in the LREE are the crosscap entropy and the sum over the non-trivial representations.
+This was shown explicitly for the case of the $SU(2)_k$ WZW model.

-Due to the correspondence between the Chern-Simons theory on $\mathbb{Z}_2$ orbifolds and a 2D CFT on unoriended surfaces established in \cite{Horava:1990ee}, it is reasonable to propose that, some of the left-right entanglement entropy for the WZW theory discussed here, could be associated to a geometric entropy in the $3d$ theory.
-However, in order to check this, some work has to be done in the computations including Wilson lines in these theories.

-It is also reasonable that our computation will be related to the topological entangled entropy associated to the AdS/CFT gravitational dual described in \cite{Maloney:2016gsg}.
-For the extreme minimal models as the Ising and tricritical Ising models it would correspond to a Universal entropy which captures the entanglement of the corresponding three-dimensional gravity theory on a non-orientable bulk.
-The Hilbert space is precisely constructed by states satisfying relations (\ref{condiciones}).
-Some of the mentioned problems will be worked out in the near future.

-Finally, the LREE for bosonic and supersymmetric D$p$-branes were studied \cite{PandoZayas:2014wsa,Zayas:2016drv}, however this entropy has been not explored exhaustively in String theory and its role is not clear yet.
-It is worth to work more in this direction.

-\centerline{\bf Acknowledgments} N. Quiroz would like to thank Cinvestav, IPN for hospitality.
-The work of N. Quiroz was supported by POA 2008, CuSur, Universidad de Guadalajara.